myJSStack/js-pocket-reference/chapter2-types-values-vars/readme.md

 NaN
 "" // the empty string
 ```
-- Null, and undefined both have no value in them, no property, no method
+- Null, and undefined both have no value in them, no property, no method.

 ### Global Object
 - All global variable are property of the global object,